Bethany Johnson, PH.D.

 Education

-Doctor of Philosophy (ABD), History of Science, Technology and the Environment
+Doctor of Philosophy, History of Science, Technology and the Environment

 University of South Carolina, Columbia, South Carolina